Further renewal work is on its way for Matiatia Wharf

 “For the renewal works to safely occur, it will be necessary to close the main wharf to ferries for a short period of time while the existing items are removed, and the newly fabricated gangways and pontoons are installed,” he says

-“During this time, all ferry services will operate from the old wharf and we’re working with Fullers360 to ensure the relocation happens smoothly, especially at what will be a busy time of the year.”
+“During this time, all ferry services will operate from the old wharf and we’re working with Fullers360 to ensure the relocation happens smoothly.”

 AT has appointed marine maintenance contractor, Heron Group, to complete the work required on the main wharf.